heiner/heiner.github.com/_drafts/random-samples.md

 Pearls_](https://dl.acm.org/doi/10.1145/30401.315746).

 Very few people will be able to derive something like that in the scope of a coding interview.
-In fact, only a handful of people even know this algorithm in the first place -- as far as I remember, nobody I ever interviewed did.
+Only a handful of people even know this algorithm in the first place;
+nobody I ever interviewed did.

 ## Version 2: $$O(N)$$ solutions